StefanoAllesina/CSB_2019/docs/week1.md

 - Sort numerically `sort -n myfile`
 - Unique lines `uniq myfile` (with number of occurrences `uniq -c myfile`) **The file needs to be sorted!**

+## Pipes and redirection

+- Send text to a file `echo "my first line" > myfile.txt`
+- Append text to a file `echo "my second line" >> myfile.txt`
+- Pipe operator: take whatever is on the left, and use as input for the command on the right.
+- `ls -l | wc -l` (count files and sub-directories in current directory)
+- `sort myfile | uniq > no_duplicates.txt` sort and remove duplicates

 ### Warmup: Nobel data